Shoulder Instability

 Can surgery fix shoulder instability?

 When is surgery needed after a shoulder dislocation needed?
 Not all patients need surgery after a shoulder dislocation.
 In fact, most patient will be able to have a largely normal shoulder with a dedicated rehabilitation program.
 In some cases, however, surgery may be needed.
 This can be the case if you have recurrent instability.
 Recurrent instability is when your shoulder dislocates despite maximal non-operative treatment.
-Recurrent instability can be present without your shoulder completely dislocating.
-Sometimes, you may find that you simply cannot do certain tasks anymore, you cannot return back to your chosen sport or you have persistent shoulder pain.
-Sometimes, your shoulder may just not quite “feel right”.
-If that is the case, it is best to get your shoulder properly assessed.

 The aim of surgery is to repair any damaged cartilage (labrum) inside your shoulder so that you can return back to what you love doing.
 The specific surgery depends on various factors, such as the underlying cause of instability, whether you have associated cartilage or bone damage and your specific functional needs.